enogrob/order_normalizer_api/README.md

 OrdersController
   POST #upload
     with valid file
-      returns a successful response
+      enqueues a file processing job
     with invalid file
-      returns an error response
+      returns an error
     with empty file
+      returns an error
-      returns a successful response with an empty array GET #index
+  GET #index
     returns a list of orders
     filters orders by id